septentrio-gnss/mosaicHAT/README.md

 <img src="doc_resources/antenna_connected.jpg" width="60%">

-_Note: A second antenna conector is added in the mosaicHAT design but the second antenna or heading are not supported with the mosaic-x5 or mosaic-Sx modules.
-The second antenna connector is only preliinary included  for possible future support of heading mosaic modules.
+_Note: A second antenna connector is added in the mosaicHAT design but the second antenna or heading are not supported with the mosaic-x5 or mosaic-Sx modules.
+The second antenna connector is only preliminary included for possible future support of heading mosaic modules.
 It is however important to know that the design with the second antenna connector does not cause any problems when used with the mosaic-x5 or mosaic-Sx modules as long as the main antenna is used (as shown on the picture).
-Contact Septentrio for more informatoin on dual antenna GNSS receivers._
+Contact Septentrio for more information on dual antenna GNSS receivers._

 #### USB Communication